 Floors including Sub-floors

-Repair Category 2
+Repair Category 1

-Notes The damaged floor tiles may contain asbestos based material.
-See information on asbestos in the Limitations of Inspection section above.
-Sections of flooring are loose, sloped and uneven.
+Notes Sloping is evident to flooring.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.